 So what are the general lessons in chess puzzle creation?

 Overall, adding more flow to your D&D chess puzzles – or any D&D puzzle really – by creating multiple steps is what players enjoy.
 But creating immersion by having the puzzle be part of the world and be relevant to the story is the most important factor.
 And a bit of artwork goes a long way.
+Our survey about the best D&D puzzles even shows players don’t like chess puzzles all that much if the chess pieces are showing.
+So putting in the extra effort to improve immersion can really help create a better experience.

 Of course, creating immersive puzzles is also the most work.
 Luckily I did that work for you.
 The Vault Bundle contains hundreds of illustrated immersive puzzles for D&D. If you like puzzles but don’t want to spend days creating artwork, be sure to check it out.